What are Arab & Islamic Studies?

 CAIS offers a Bachelor of Middle Eastern and Central Asian Studies taken over three years full-time.

 The Bachelor of Middle Eastern and Central Asian Studies takes students through the topics, debates and developments in the Middle East and Central Asia.
 Students study the socio-cultural, political, historical and economic structures of these regions and develop comprehensive knowledge of their relationship to global socio-cultural, political and economic trends.
 In order to further engage with the history and culture of the regions, students can elect to study a Middle Eastern or Central Asian language as either a major or minor in their program.
-CRICOS Code: 074006D
+(BMECA CRICOS Code: 074006D

 Domestic applications are through University Admissions Centre